This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 Added as member on the PyGMT devs Slack channel (for casual conversations)

 Added as member on HackMD [optional]

 gh-pages: Holds the HTML documentation and is served by GitHub.
-Pages for the master branch are in the
+Pages for the main branch are in the

 devfolder.
 Pages for each release are in their own folders.
 Automatically updated by GitHub Actions so you shouldn’t have to make commits here.